-These Rules and copies of the complaint form prescribed by Rule 2 will be available without charge in the office of the Clerk of the Court, 625 Indiana Avenue, NW, Suite 900, Washington, D.C.
+These Rules and copies of the complaint form prescribed by Rule 2 will be are available without charge on the Court's website, by writing or telephoning the Clerk (see Rule 1(c) for address and telephone number), or may be picked up in person at the office of the Clerk of the Court, 625 Indiana Avenue, NW, Suite 900, Washington, D.C.
 20004-2950.